Sunshine Sullivan, PhD – President (2022-2024) email@example.com

 Sunshine’s first ICCTE Conference was at Regent University in 2006.
 She also serves as the Communication Coordinator for the ICCTE Board.

 Bill is a Professor at Trinity Christian College in the south suburbs of Chicago, Illinois where he teaches courses in literacy, children’s literature, and fine arts in the classroom.
 His research interests include high school literacy within the disciplines and the affordances and constraints of using graphic novels in high school teaching.
-He has also been involved in initiatives encouraging Christian arts-based urban education.
-Bill is one of the authors of Graphic Novels in High School and Middle School Classrooms and Graphic Novels in the English Language Classroom.
+He has also been involved in initiatives encouraging Christian urban education.
+Bill has authored two books: Graphic Novels in High School and Middle School Classrooms and Graphic Novels in the English Language Classroom.

 Nancy Cherry serves as Associate Dean & Chair in the School of Education: Teaching & Learning and Director of Graduate Programs at Union University in Jackson, Tennessee.
 As a former classroom teacher for fifteen years in public school, she now teaches in the undergraduate teacher education program, as well as graduate programs.
 Nancy has been teaching in higher education for seventeen years.
 Her current teaching responsibilities include coursework related to Literacy in Diverse Classrooms, Curriculum and Instruction, and Leading the Learning Environment.
 She is dedicated to transformational teaching designed to change the learner academically, socially, and spiritually.
 Nancy attended her first ICCTE meeting in California as a workshop presenter and has remained connected with the community.
 Nancy looks forward to becoming more involved with the community to collaborate on current issues and trends in Christian higher education within a worldview context.

 Sean Schat – ICCTE Journal Editor (ongoing position) firstname.lastname@example.org